onethawt/idaplugins-list/README.md

 * [Kam1n0](https://github.com/McGill-DMaS/Kam1n0-Plugin-IDA-Pro): Kam1n0 is a scalable system that supports assembly code clone search.
 It allows a user to first index a (large) collection of binaries, and then search for the code clones of a given target function or binary file.
 Kam1n0 tries to solve the efficient subgraph search problem (i.e. graph isomorphism problem) for assembly functions.

+* [Labeless](https://github.com/a1ext/labeless): Labeless is a plugin system for dynamic, seamless and realtime synchronization between IDA Database and Olly.
+Labels, function names and global variables synchronization is supported.
+Labeless provides easy to use dynamic dumping tool, which supports automatic on-the-fly imports fixing as well as convenient tool for IDA-Olly Python scripting synergy.

 * [MSDN Helper](https://github.com/Z-Rantom/IMH): This tool will help you to get to Offline MSDN help while using IDA Pro.

 * [MyNav](https://code.google.com/p/mynav/): MyNav is a plugin for IDA Pro to help reverse engineers in the most typical task like discovering what functions are responsible of some specifical tasks, finding paths between "interesting" functions and data entry points.